-On paper, it promises speed, minimal disruption, and a quick win.
-In reality, it often recreates the very problems organizations hoped to leave behind—just inside a newer interface.
+A “lift-and-shift” SharePoint migration sounds efficient because it promises speed, minimal disruption, and a quick win.
+In real environments, it often moves the same problems into a newer interface.

 At dataBridge, we see this pattern repeatedly.
 Organizations approach migrations like logistics projects: move content, validate access, and go live.
+A few weeks later, adoption slows, search feels unreliable, users drift back to email or file shares, and leaders ask why the migration did not create the value they expected.

+The explanation is straightforward.
 Moving files does not redesign structure.

 The Lift-and-Shift Assumption